 Frequently Asked Questions:

-A legible copy of a valid and current government, school or employer issued photo identification of the applicant is required before a search of the records will be conducted.
+A legible copy of a valid and current government, school or employer issued photo identification of the applicant is required before a search of the records is conducted.
 Requests that do not contain proper identification will be returned unprocessed.
 Additional information about identification requirements can be accessed here: https://www.scdhec.gov/vital-records/id-requirements-vital-records.

 If a biological parent has completed the necessary forms and consented to release the information, the adoptee will receive the following upon request: